 Ugur Altundal | About Me

-I am an Affiliate Teaching Professor in the Department of Political Science at Loyola University Maryland.
+I am the Burt Dorsett ’53 Postdoctoral Fellow in Ethics at the Ethics Institute at Dartmouth College.
 I earned my Ph.D. in Political Science from the Maxwell School of Citizenship and Public Affairs at Syracuse University and M.A. in Government from Georgetown University.
-Prior to Loyola University Maryland, I was a pre-doctoral research fellow at Brown University.
+Prior to Dartmouth College, I worked as a Visiting Assistant Professor in the Department of Political Science at Loyola University Maryland and as a research fellow at Brown University.

 My research expertise includes contemporary political theory, citizenship, migration, borders and boundaries, global justice, and democratic theory.